ssgreg/journald/README.md

 Package `journald` offers Go implementation of systemd Journal's native API for logging.
 Key features are:

-* based on connect-less socket
+* based on a connect-less socket
 * work with messages of any size
-* client can use any number of separation connections
+* client can use any number of separate connections

 ## Example